lpfgarcia/ECoL/README.md

 ## Technical Requirements

-The requirements to run the ECoL are R version >= 3.4.1 and the packages `dplyr`, `e1071` and `igraph`.
+The requirements to run the ECoL are R version >= 3.4.1 and the packages `cluster`, `e1071` and `igraph`.
 The [R Project](https://www.r-project.org/) provide a full installation guide for Linux, Windows and Mac operating systems.

 ## Installation